Server side rendering for SEO and AEO

 Why Questions and Answers Should Be Rendered Server-Side

 Rendering Q&A content server-side ensures it's included directly in the HTML, making it fully visible to search engines and AI tools.
-This improves SEO, increases the chances of appearing in rich results, and ensures your content is accessible to AI-driven platforms from the start.
+This improves SEO/AEO, increases the chances of appearing in rich results, and ensures your content is accessible to AI-driven platforms from the start.

 To make the questions and answers visible to search engines and AI tools, your server simply needs to make a GET request to our API.
 The response is a raw JSON object containing the questions and answers OR the complete HTML-structure with matching LD+JSON.